Best Reading Pillows: Reviews and Buyer’s Guide

 Decreased Screen Time

-Reading a hard copy book helps us to avoid blue light exposure in the evening.
+Reading a hard copy book helps us to avoid blue light exposure in the evening, so reading a book close to bedtime can be a good way to unwind.
 Electronic devices with screens, such as cell phones, televisions, and tablets interfere with the circadian rhythm by pushing sleep further out of reach, so replacing them with a book can potentially improve your sleep.

 The circadian rhythm, otherwise known as our sleep-wake cycle, is a 24-hour cycle by which every living being functions.
 It dictates when an organism wakes up, eats, sleeps, and so on.
 As it turns out, the sun controls the way the circadian rhythm operates.